PREP-NexT/DOMINO-SEE/README.md

 #### 2. `1eca_rate.py`

 Implements Event Coincidence Analysis (ECA) to detect synchronous events across different locations, which are saved in `2eca/`.
+This is a MPI-parallelized script.
+Run the script with `mpirun -n <number_of_cores> python -u 1eca_rate.py`.

 #### 3. `1eca_null.py`